Tanzu-Solutions-Engineering/spring-cloud-dataflow-samples/batch/README.md

 ```
 wget https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/2.1.0.RELEASE/spring-cloud-dataflow-server/docker-compose.yml
 ```
+If you do not have wget installed, you can open the link above in a web browser and save it to your machine.

-Expose MySQL port so we can use a DB visiblewer to verify results.
+Expose MySQL port so we can use it to verify results.

 - Open the docker-compose.yml file that we downloaded and add the following lines to the `mysql` section

 ```
 ports:
         - "33061:3306"
 ```
 Start it up!
+From the directory where the docker-compose.yml is saved, run:
 ```
+export DATAFLOW_VERSION=2.1.0.RELEASE
+export SKIPPER_VERSION=2.0.2.RELEASE
-DATAFLOW_VERSION=2.1.0.RELEASE SKIPPER_VERSION=2.0.2.RELEASE docker-compose up
+docker-compose up

 ```